nawarazpokhrel/olenepal_book_management/README.md

 ### Installing

-Use `python -m pip install Django' to install django
+Use `python -m pip install Django` to install django

 ## Docs
 Use `localhost/8000/api/docs`